 This course examines the behaviour of individuals and groups in organisations.
 Topics include: Perception; Motivation; Rewards; Managing inter-group conflict; Managerial functions; Power; Leadership styles and managing change.
+Prerequisite: MGN 1114

+Introduction to Project Management MGN 2230 3 SP

-Prerequisite: MGN 1114 the scope of the project, planning, staffing, organising, directing, controlling and closing projects.
+Project management is becoming increasingly more important in today's world.
+Mastery of key tools and concepts provides a significant competitive advantage in the marketplace.
+This course content deals with setting the scope of the project, planning, staffing, organising, directing, controlling and closing projects.
 The course includes major topics such as strategy, priorities, organisation, project tools and leadership.
 Primary class emphasis is on the project management process and tools.

-Introduction to Project Management

-Project management is becoming increasingly more important in today's world.
-Mastery of key tools and concepts provides a significant competitive advantage in the marketplace.
-This course content deals with setting

 Prerequisite: CIS 1120